 Defining Mental Representations

-Creating long term memory is defining mental Representations ...... a visual image we see when a phrase is introduced to our brain.
-Long term memory enables the brain to process enormous amounts of data in a fraction of a second.
-It is the pattern recognition via repetitions in deep practice that make the patterns more and more obvious to the brain which enables for the brain to fill in more and more precisely allowing for the athlete to produce higher and higher levels of performance while at the same time relying on fewer and fewer visual cues.
+Long-term memory enables the brain to process enormous amounts of data in a fraction of a second.
+The pattern recognition via repetitions in deep practice makes the patterns more and more obvious to the brain.
+This enables the brain to fill in more and more precisely, allowing for the athlete to produce higher and higher levels of performance while at the same time relying on fewer and fewer visual cues.

 You are either in long or short-term memory and you can’t be in neither or both!